-- ◆ Screening procedures on entry to Year 3 - ♦ Young's Spelling, the NGRT New Group Reading Test -GL Assessment and GL Assessment maths test are conducted in September in Years 3, 4, 5 and 6. - ◆ Pupil Progress meetings monitor the progress individuals make.
+- Screening procedures on entry to Year 3 - NGRT New Group Reading Test -GL Assessment and GL Assessment maths test - Pupil Progress meetings monitor the progress individuals make.

 If a concern is identified as a result of screening etc. further assessment could be undertaken to establish whether a pupil has special educational needs.
 Class teachers are responsible for tracking the progress and achievement of all their pupils.
 If teachers identify a pupil who is making less than expected progress academically or is struggling socially or emotionally, they will first provide targeted support within the classroom to address identified areas of weakness.
 If a pupil continues to make less than expected progress the teacher will, with the support of the SENCo and LD team, undertake an initial assessment to identify whether the pupil has special educational needs.
 At this point the class teacher will complete an Expression of Concern.